You are here:

 Capstone Requirement

-To earn a degree in business administration, students must pass an outcomes assessment exam during their senior year as determined by the Department.
+To earn a degree in business administration, students must successfully complete an outcomes assessment exam or the Business Education Praxis Exam during their senior year as determined by the Department.
 Students who fail must re-take and pass the assessment.

 Minor Requirements: